Table of contents

 Okay, let’s dive into Facebook sentiment insights!

 In the Mentions tab, switch the chart view to Sentiment.
 You’ll see green (positive) and red (negative) trend lines.
-They give you an instant visualisation of how sentiment is trending.
+They give you an instant visualization of how sentiment is trending.

 For a precise breakdown, go to the Analysis tab.
 Here’s what Red Bull’s data showed over 30 days:

-As you can see, over the past 30 days, Red Bull was mentioned 1,867 times on Facebook, with 477 positive mentions and just 44 negative feedback mentions.
+The first thing I checked was the sentiment split.
+Over the past 30 days, Red Bull was mentioned 2,222 times on Facebook (640 positive mentions and just 25 negative).

 Step 3: Dive into topics